amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

 > ### Exercise 1: Explore
 >
-> Move around the computer, get used to moving in and out of directories,
-> see how different file types appear in the shell.
-Be sure to use the `pwd` and
-> `cd` commands, and the different flags for the `ls` command you learned so far.
+> Explore your file directories.
+The point of this exercise is to get used to moving in and out of directories and to see how different file types appear in the shell.
+Be sure to use the `pwd` and `cd` commands, and the different flags for the `ls` command you learned so far.
 >
-> If you run Windows,
-> also try typing `explorer .` to open Explorer for the current directory
-> (the single dot means "current directory").
-If you're on Mac or Linux,
-> try `open .` instead.
+> If you run Windows, also try typing `explorer .` to open Explorer for the current directory (the single dot means "current directory").
+If you're on Mac or Linux, try `open .` instead.

 Being able to navigate the file system is very important for using the shell effectively.